CMaheshBL/spring-petclinic/readme.md

   - In Manage Plugins --> Tools -> Configure JFrog CLI installations and Docker installations
   - In Manage Plugins --> System -> Configure JFrog - provide Server/Instance ID and use credentials (secret text).
 In advanced config - provide JFrog Artifactory URL and JFrog Distribution URL and test connection
   - Create new project petClinic-test - select pipeline option.
 In configuration --> pipeline select "Pipeline from SCM" and Script path as Jenkinsfile
   - Initiate Build
+  - After the build is successful use the commands provided above to pull image from JFrog and run the app as container

   Troubleshooting
   - If docker engine is not running, ensure docker engine is started and restart jenkins
   - Issue in step Push Image to Artifactory due to npipe - unsupported protocol
     - Open Docker Desktop.
 Go to Settings and enable "Expose daemon on tcp://localhost:2375 without TLS"
-    - Go to C:\ProgramData\docker\config\daemon.json and update the file as given below and restart Docker engine.
+    - Go to C:\ProgramData\docker\config\daemon.json and update the file as given below and restart Docker engine ane jenkins after docker engine is started.
         ```bash
          {
           "experimental": false,